 After your card is verified, tap Next, and then you can start using Apple Pay.

-Setting up Apple Pay with Apple Watch
+How to set up Apple Pay on Apple Watch

-Apple Pay: How do you use it?
+How do you use Apple Pay on iPhone?

 Apple Pay requires the Near Field Communication (NFC) antenna and Touch ID or Face ID on iPhone 6 and later.
 It will depend on which iPhone you have as to how you launch Apple Pay.
 Each transaction has to be authorised by either Touch ID, Face ID or your passcode.

 How to use Apple Pay with Watch

-How to use Apple Pay with Apps
+How to use Apple Pay within Apps

 Yes.
 Apple said it doesn't save your transaction information or card numbers on its servers, though your most recent purchases are kept in the Wallet app.